-Allocation of primary and secondary placement must be fair according to regulatory rules and principles, and the BNPP AM allocation Policy.
-Compliance is actively involved in the oversight and monitoring of the primary and secondary placement allocation process
+Allocation of primary and secondary placement must be fair according to regulatory rules and principles, and the BNPP AM allocation policy.

 Indeed, pursuit of primary and secondary placement allocations may trigger potential conflicts of interests, such as placing business with particular brokers in the expectation that BNPP AM will receive favourable allocations in future issues.
-Therefore, BNPP AM has used its best efforts to prevent such considerations from influencing its trading strategy:
+Therefore, BNPP AM has used its best efforts to prevent such considerations from influencing its trading strategy.

-- ► For US clients and for clients with any delegation of dealing to a US entity, trading primary and secondary placement through affiliate companies is not possible. - ► Fund managers are required to obtain and complete the offering document ensuring that the allocation for the clients is determined in advance. - ► Fund managers are not allowed to place speculative primary and secondary placement orders that would breach the investment guidelines if the whole application were granted.
+- ► Fund managers: - are required to obtain and complete the offering document ensuring that the allocation for the clients is determined in advance. - are not allowed to place speculative primary and secondary placement orders that would breach the investment guidelines if the whole application were granted. - For US clients and for clients with any delegation of dealing to a US entity, trading primary and secondary placement through affiliate companies is not authorised.